-One of the greatest benefits of meditation is that it allows us to stop the insanity of our daily lives if only for minutes at a time.
-Have you ever stopped to notice how we are all essentially caught up in an endless tug-of-war with the way things are?
+One of the greatest benefits of meditation is it allows us to stop the insanity of our daily lives.
+Have you ever stopped to notice how we are caught up in an endless tug-of-war with the way things are?

-Think for a moment about just how easy it is for us to be driven out of the present moment by allowing our own likes and dislikes to intervene.
+Think about how easy it is to be driven out of the present moment by our own likes and dislikes.

 When something uncomfortable happens, we push it away or we move out of its way.